flintlib/arb/doc/source/acb.rst

     To test whether both operands *might* represent the same mathematical quantity, use :func:`acb_overlaps` or :func:`acb_contains`,
     depending on the circumstance.

+.. function:: int acb_eq(const acb_t x, const acb_t y)

+    Returns nonzero iff *x* and *y* are certainly equal, as determined by testing that :func:`arb_eq` holds for both the real and imaginary parts.

+.. function:: int acb_ne(const acb_t x, const acb_t y)

+    Returns nonzero iff *x* and *y* are certainly not equal, as determined by testing that :func:`arb_ne` holds for either the real or imaginary parts.

 .. function:: int acb_overlaps(const acb_t x, const acb_t y)